gradle/cookbook/README.md

 The goal of this portal is to offer solution-based documentation for end users about external integrations, including but not limited to CI/CD tools, IDEs, support for languages and frameworks, and various peripheral tools.

+## Status

+> **WARNING:** Gradle Cookbook is an incubating project that is yet to reach the critical mass of content.
+> Any contributions will be appreciated!

 ## Contributing